IDMNYU/audiolab/docs/synths.md

 #### Teezer TZFM VCO

-The **Teezer Through-Zero FM VCO** is Fritz's design for a sawtooth-core VCO that can do true, bipolar (or "through zero") [frequency modulation](https://en.wikipedia.org/wiki/Frequency_modulation), using an entirely analog signal path.
+The **Teezer Through-Zero FM VCO** is Fritz's design for a sawtooth-core oscillator that can do true, bipolar (or "through zero") [frequency modulation](https://en.wikipedia.org/wiki/Frequency_modulation), using an entirely analog signal path.
 Typical analog FM circuits were designed to create sonic effects ranging from vibrato to noisy, warped timbres using a second oscillator as a modulating source.
 These signals typically summed into the existing DC voltage chain controlling the oscillator's frequency, meaning that they only modulated the oscillator in a positive direction.
 To generate "true" [FM synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis), as developed by [John Chowning](https://en.wikipedia.org/wiki/John_Chowning) and most famously implemented on *digital* synthesizers such as the [Yamaha DX7](https://en.wikipedia.org/wiki/Yamaha_DX7), the frequency of the primary oscillator needs to be able to go negative as well.

 The [Teezer VCO](http://ijfritz.byethost4.com/teezer_board_a_doc.pdf), by allowing for bipolar FM, can be used to synthesize sounds with the full repertoire of FM effects, including rich sidebands that behave in a nonlinear fashion that can be used to create brassy tones, bell sounds, and other rich, time-varying spectra.
 The VCO has outputs for triangle, sine, and sawtooth waveforms, and ten-turn precision dials can be used to set the base frequency of both the primary oscillator and the FM circuitry.